Money Transfer Credit Cards

 • Money is moved directly into your current account

-• Is a cheap form of borrowing
+• It is a cheap form of borrowing

 Cons

-• Need an above-average credit rating
+• You need an above-average credit rating to get one

 Are there any alternatives to money transfer cards?